mjrusso/scoot/README.md

 ## About

-* Scoot is experimental.
-Is it possible to craft a keyboard-driven mouse movement utility that's _actually_ efficient?
-Something that you'll actually _want_ to use?
-This is going to take some trial and error.
+* This project started as an experiment: an attempt to craft a keyboard-driven mouse movement utility that's efficient, and (more importantly) that users will actually _want_ to use.
+It has met that bar, at least for the primary author.
+(Scoot may not be for you, and that's totally fine!)

-* Scoot is in the early proof of concept + prototyping stage.
+* Scoot is _not_ intended to replace the mouse or trackpad entirely.
+It's here to augment them.

 * Scoot runs on MacOS 11 (Big Sur), and 12 (Monterey).